bluehalo/fhir-app-starter/README.md

 - Perhaps the most opinionated decision, Semantic-UI is an excellent CSS Framework and component library for building applications.

+**_Production Ready_** --

+- This project has a scalable component structure utilizing a Container pattern that is ready for Production out of the box.

 ## Deploy Now

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Asymmetrik/fhir-app-starter)